 21. Omar Zenhom

 - Zoom H4N – We prefer recording our episodes using a Zoom H4N recorder.
 We plug in our mic into the Zoom instead of plugging in a mic into a computer and using software to record.
 We find the sound quality to be superior when recorded on the Zoom.

-- Apple’s Logic X – We edit our podcast using Apple’s Logic X. Logic is not the easiest audio editing software to learn to use but it’s capabilities in creating seamless cuts is great.
-It also allows you to boost volume using the compressor & adaptive limiter without clipping and/or distorting sound.
+- Apple’s Logic X – We edit our podcast using Apple’s Logic X. Logic is not the easiest audio editing software to learn to use but its capabilities in creating seamless cuts are great.
+It also allows you to boost volume using the compressor & adaptive limiter without clipping and/or distorting the sound.

 - SpeakPipe – On weekend episodes we take our listeners’ questions- we call it Q&A Weekends.
 We love using SpeakPipe for allowing our listeners to send in recorded questions.
 They can record themselves asking their question via SpeakPipe, we get an email they submitted a question, we download the audio file and add it to the episode edit so they make a cameo appearance on the show.
 The listeners love it!

 - Buffer – We use BufferApp to share our daily episodes on all our social media platforms.
 We use the SoundCloud embed feature here.
 Buffer allows us to ensure we can schedule our episode sharing in advanced so we aren’t chained to our laptops.